emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-using-kafka-module-mendix.md

 - LibraryLogging
 - Encryption

+If you have not yet imported the Encryption module into your project ensure that you define the constant called EncryptionKey based on the information as specified by Mendix.
+Furthermore, note that the MxModelReflection can be used to make your microflows accessible as an on receive microflow when you configure your consumer(s).

 #### 3.1.2 eMagiz Kafka Module

 The eMagiz Kafka Module is made available via the portal (in a similar manner as with the eMagiz Mendix Connector).
 We will work towards making the module available in the Mendix Store as well.